 Unfortunately, while the racing was generally good, the F1 event failed to make money and eventually was taken over by the local authorities.
 In 2003 Bernie Ecclestone cancelled the contract for the race in 2004 because of the Austrian government's support of anti-tobacco legislation in the European Union.
 The future looked uncertain for the circuit.

-After the loss of the F1 race due to the desire to expand the calendar beyond Europe, the circuit was sold to Red Bull's Dietrich Mateschitz in 2004 and ambitious plans were hatched to extend the circuit to the west, incorporating sections of the original course which had lain dormant since the rebuild.
+After the loss of the F1 race, the circuit was sold to Red Bull's Dietrich Mateschitz in 2004 and ambitious plans were hatched to extend the circuit to the west, incorporating sections of the original course which had lain dormant since the rebuild.
 The £485 million project would also have seen facilities for a race school, auto museum, hotel and a home for Mateschitz's aircraft collection added within the circuit confines.

 In preparation, the pit buildings and main grandstand were torn down and an access trench carved through the main straight, cutting the track in two.
 Then came unexpected news; after a campaign by local residents, in December 2004 Austria's Environmental Senate blocked the proposals and work saying the project fell foul of noise and pollution regulations.
 Work was immediately halted and, with no pits, grandstands and a gaping hole in the track, there was no possibility of continuing racing.

 Mateschitz effectively mothballed the facility and, despite a number of abortive attempts by the regional government and other parties including KTM and VW to revive the circuit, it fell silent for the next six years.